mishfish123/covid-19-au-twitter/Daily-summary-files /README.md

   * Daily - twitter2.csv = twitter-1.psd

   12) adjust arrows and change plus signs.
-  13) export each psd file as a pdf.
+  13) export each psd file as a png files.